This open-source utility (library MMAIL) for IBM System i allows to create, send and receive

 Sources are also available for the Windows Client/Server utility.

-- Library MMAIL can be downloaded at no charge from
+- Library MMAIL can be downloaded from the Easy400 site.

 - Whenever updates are necessary a new MMAIL version is released.

 Each MMAIL version has its own release date.